 Funding for projects supporting the midwife-mother relationship.
-Applications currently open.
+Applications are now closed.

 This award supports midwives to further develop practice or knowledge that focuses on the implementation of relationship based midwifery care.

 Is your project eligible?

 - Awarded annually to one applicant who must be a midwife registered with the UK NMC